Trine 2

-Trine 2 is a side-scrolling, puzzle-platform game developed by Frozenbyte.
+Trine 2 is a puzzle-platform game developed and published by Frozenbyte.
 It is the sequel to Trine and was released on Microsoft Windows, OS X, PlayStation 3, and Xbox 360 in December 2011, and later for Linux in March 2012.
 Trine 2 allows three players to play the iconic roles of a wizard, a thief, and a knight in a simultaneous cooperative mode.
 A Director's Cut edition was released via the Wii U's eShop on the console's launch day in all regions except Australia and Japan.
 The game was also released as a launch title for the PlayStation 4 in North America and Europe in 2013.
 On February 13, 2019, it was announced that a port to the Nintendo Switch would be released on February 18, 2019.

+A successor, Trine 3: The Artifacts of Power, was released in 2015.